Taskulu/tweelead/README.md

 node index
 ```
 ## Acceptance conditions
-I've configured the code to accept any negetavie tweet and neutral tweets with than 65% confidence level and send those tweets to the Google Spreadsheet.
+I've configured the code to accept any negetavie tweet and neutral tweets with less than 65% confidence level and send those tweets to the Google Spreadsheet.
 This needs to be changed/tuned for your use case.
 To change it open index.js and find and edit this part:

 ```javascript
 if (error === null && (response.polarity == 'negative' || (response.polarity == 'neutral' && response.polarity_confidence <= 0.65))) {